costajob/app-servers/README.md

 GO is a pretty fast language and allows using all of the cores with no particular configuration.
 The usage of small green threads allows GO to tolerate high loads of requests with very good latency.

+##### Concurrency and parallelism
+GO runs natively on all of the cores: indeed it seems to be a little conservative compared to other parallel languages (Java, Elixir).
+Memory consumption is really low (as expected).

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.